WHAT WE DO

-We also lead our own research, and collaborate with other arts organisations to find practical solutions to issues of accessibility in the theatre industry.
+We also lead our own research, collaborating with other arts organisations, union bodies and businesses to find practical solutions to issues of accessibility in the theatre industry.

 This includes partnering with established arts organisations in regions across the UK to identify the complex barriers that artists from working-class backgrounds face in regional communities when trying to build careers in theatre.
 This is facilitated through our 'COMMON: GROUND' initiative.

 We then work with theatres and arts organisations in those local to develop, implement and trial practical opportunities to support the career development of working-class artists, and accessibility of working-class audiences and communities, in specific regions across the country.